 Similarly, I interpreted the 25 interviews and identified the Observations, Insights & Design Ideas to list it down for Affinity Mapping, to get a clear picture of what we will be focusing upon.

 Started listing down the prioritised User Statements, Observations, Design Ideas & Insights for all the 3 different User groups, ie, Teachers, Students & Parents (color coded below in orange, purple & green).
 Then categorised according to the bigger issue.

 For example, below you can see 3 groups of cards of the issues separately shown.
 The attendance tracker, resource library & engagement methods.

-We created primary personas of Teacher & students, listing and keeping in mind the different variables, preferences, goals, problems & opportunities.
+Created primary personas of Teacher & students, listing and keeping in mind the different variables, preferences, goals, problems & opportunities.

-We understood from the research is that our goals should be reiterated and focused for my final proposed solution, as it is not only a video conferencing tools which we got in the initial design brief.
+I understood from the research is that our goals should be reiterated and focused for my final proposed solution, as it is not only a video conferencing tools which we got in the initial design brief.

-We listed down all the Goal parameters and based on our research, gave ratings & prioritised our goals.
+I listed down all the Goal parameters and based on our research, gave ratings & prioritised our goals.
 See the list below.